-KAKOPETRIA sits astride the Karyotis river on the main B9 road to Lefkosia, 50km from the capital, and allies the convenience of hotel, restaurant, bank and petrol station with a pretty (and now protected) old town of alleys and tottering houses.
-Busy with tourists at the height of the season, but pretty and relaxing around the main square, it has a soundtrack of whispering or roaring waters, depending on where in the village you are.
+KAKOPETRIA sits astride the Karyotis River on the main B9 road to Lefkosia, 50km from the capital.
+The village centre has all the necessary conveniences of modern life, while beyond it is a pretty (and now protected) old town of alleys and tottering houses.
+One of the larger Troodos communities, it has a soundtrack of whispering or roaring waters, depending on where in the village you are.

 The name “Kakopetria” means “bad stones”, deriving, it is said, from the numerous large rocks swept down from Olympos in primordial times, which you can still see in the foundations of some of the houses.
 One such stone (“the Stone of the Couple”) had a reputation for bringing good luck to newlyweds: they would walk around its base, climb onto it, and make a wish.
 That reputation was somewhat dented when the stone shifted, killing a young couple in the process (it has since been underpinned by concrete and stone).